 The school recognises the importance of ensuring our children live healthy and active lifestyles.
-As a result, we participate in a wide range of sports through our involvement in SHARES and the West Lancashire School Sport Partnership.
+As a result, we participate in a wide range of sports through our involvement in FORWARD and the West Lancashire School Sport Partnership.

 We receive funding of £18200 to support School Sport and PE.
 We have used this funding to buy-in the expertise of high-quality sports coaches from West Lancashire School Sports Partnership.
 This has enabled teachers from Reception to Year 6 to improve their knowledge and expertise so that they can deliver excellent teaching and learning experiences to our children in future years.